estegp/artificial_vision/WMH_Segmentation_Challenge/README.md

 Work in progress:

-- Basic CNN neural network used to segmentate the lessions from the brain.
+- Basic CNN neural network used to segmentate the lesions from the brain.

 Work to be done: